Tracking Performance: Metrics To Determine Real Estate Agent Success

 Most brokerages have a variety of agents: full-time, part-time, and producing admins.
 Each type of agent has a cost to the real estate office.
 Monthly production, or the lack thereof, is the clearest way to see which agents cost the most.

 Consider the primary source of revenue: total company dollar.
-If you only charge a flat fee, you’re not making any money when agents aren’t producing—you’re in fact losing money because you’re still paying to allow them access to your tools and infrastructure.
+If you only charge a flat fee, you’re not making any money when agents aren’t producing—you’re losing money because you’re still paying to allow them access to your tools and infrastructure.

 Take software, for example.
 Many tools for real estate charge per-user fees and require long-term contracts.
 This is an expense your brokerage must cover so that agents can use this software.